-A Characterizes the slump flow loss B Characterizes the slump flow restoration

-The designed optimum dosages of HRWRA at $h_t$ were sufficient to maintain the solution concentration of free admixture and sulfate ion at the level that produced adequate amount of adsorption to meet the target fluidity at the end of the hauling time $h_t$ .
-The term $\Delta A ds{ht}$ in Equation (4.4) corresponds to the increase in adsorption amount of admixture brought by the additional superplasticizer used for the remediation purposes.
-It generated additional repulsive electrostatic and steric hindrance forces between the cement particles to compensate for the loss of repulsive forces caused by the decrease in the solution concentration of free admixture and the increase in the sulfate ions during the mixing process.
-These repulsive forces also helped to disperse further the cement agglomerations provoked by the grinding and hydration of cement particle during the hauling time.
+In remediating the slump flow loss, the designed optimum dosages of HRWRA at h_t were sufficient to maintain the solution concentration of free admixture and sulfate ion at the level that produced adequate amount of adsorption to meet the target fluidity at the end of the hauling time h_t . ΔAds{ht2} generated additional repulsive electrostatic and steric hindrance forces between the cement particles to further disperse the cement agglomerations provoked by the grinding and hydration of cement particles in the course of hauling time.

-The rate of HRWRA dosage increment was higher at 20 minutes hauling time (0.3, 0.4 and 0.3 oz/cwt for 20, 25, and 28 inches (508, 635, and 711 mm) slump flows, respectively) and became constant thereafter at about 0.2 oz/cwt per 10 minutes hauling time increment, irrespective of the slump flow target.
-In remediating the slump flow, the higher demand of HRWRA during the first 20 minutes hauling time may be attributed to the rapid and ephemeral ettringite formation.
-As discussed in section 0.3.4, the hydrate phase of ettringite is formed around the $C_3A$ grains and protects them from further rapid hydration during the dormant period.
+The rate of HRWRA dosage increment was higher at 20 minutes hauling time (0.3, 0.5 and 0.3 oz/cwt (20, 33, 20 ml/100 kg) for 20, 25, and 28 inches (508, 635, and 711 mm)) slump flows, respectively, and became constant thereafter at about 0.2 oz/cwt (13 ml/100 kg) per 10 minutes hauling time increment, irrespective of the slump flow target.
+In remediating the slump flow loss, the higher demand of HRWRA during the first 20 minutes hauling time may be attributed to the rapid ettringite formation (during the first 15 minutes of cement hydration).
+The hydrated phase of ettringite is formed around the C3A grains and protects them from further rapid hydration during the dormant period.
 The larger specific surface area of ettringite required higher superplasticizer dosages to restore the SCC fluidity back to its initial level.
-The decrease in the rate of superplasticizer dosage can be attributed to the availability of low amount of $C_3A$ found in Type V Portland cement in producing ettringite compounds.
+The decrease in the rate of superplasticizer dosage can be attributed to the availability of a lower amount of C3A found in Type V Portland cement in producing ettringite compounds at the higher hauling times.

-4.4.3.2 VMA dosage requirement for the remediation of workability loss
+4.3.4.2 VMA dosage requirement for the remediation of workability loss

-Figure 4.6 shows the optimum dosages of VMA for the remediation of slump loss due to hauling time.
+Figure 4.6 shows the optimum dosages of VMA used to remediate the slump flow loss for different hauling times.
 Irrespective of the hauling time, self-consolidating concretes prepared with slump flows of 20 and 25 inches (508 and 635 mm) did not require any adjustments in their initial VMA dosage in reaching the target fresh properties.
-However, the matrices made with 28 inches (711 mm) slump flow required 0, 0, 0, 20, 20, 40, 60 and 80% augmentation at 20, 30, 40, 50, 60, 70, 80 and 90 minutes of hauling times, respectively, when compared to the optimum dosage of VMA needed for the reference hauling time.
+However, the matrices made with 28 inches (711 mm) slump flow required 0, 0, 0, 20, 20, 40, 60, and 80% augmentation at 20, 30, 40, 50, 60, 70, 80, and 90 minutes of hauling times, respectively, when compared to the required optimum dosage of VMA needed for the control hauling time.
 The results for the mixtures produced with 20 and 25 inches (508 and 635 mm) of slump flows can be explained through the increase in specific surface area of the concrete mortar (SSAm) induced by the hauling process as noted earlier.
-The viscosity modifying admixture was mainly used in SCC to increase its viscosity and stability.
-Despite the high demand for HRWRA, the increase in SSAm during hauling was sufficiently effective in enriching and thickening of the paste, resulting in a higher viscosity ( $T{50}$ time between 2 and 5 seconds) and a higher VSI (0 or 1) of the trial selfconsolidating concretes.
-On the other hand, the increase in SSAm of the mixtures made of 28 inches slump flow was not enough to repair the destabilized viscosity and reduced stability induced by the higher dosage requirement of HRWRA.
-The additional VMA used in these mixtures helped the viscosity and stability to revert to their acceptable levels.
+The viscosity modifying admixture is mainly used in SCC to increase its viscosity and stability.
+Despite a higher demand for HRWRA, the increase in SSAm during hauling may have been sufficiently effective in enriching and thickening the cement paste, resulting in a higher viscosity (T50 time between 2 and 5 seconds) and a higher VSI (0 or 1) of the trial self-consolidating concretes.
+On the other hand, after 40 minutes of hauling time, the increase in SSAm of the mixtures made of 28 inches (711 mm) slump flow may not have been enough to repair the destabilized viscosity and reduced stability generated by a higher dosage requirement of HRWRA.
+The additional VMA used in these mixtures helped the viscosity and stability by reverting them to their acceptable levels.